sanjay-namdeo/OTPify/README.md

 The OTPify extension generates One-Time Passwords (OTPs) directly in your browser:

 1. **TOTP Generation**: Uses the OTPAuth library to generate time-based tokens compatible with Google Authenticator, Authy, and similar services
-2. **RSA Token Simulation**: Simulates RSA SecurID tokens by using the RSA algorithm with a stored seed
+2. **RSA Token Simulation**: Simulates RSA SecurID tokens using a custom RSA simulator with a stored seed
 3. **Local Processing**: All token generation happens locally in your browser - no network requests needed
 4. **Secure Storage**: Token secrets are stored in Firefox's secure storage